koding/kdlearn/guides/wordpress-kdapp/index.md

 ![alt tag](wp3.png)
 ___

-After logging in, you see your WordPress Dashboard, where you have full control over your WordPress environment:
+After logging in, you will see your WordPress Dashboard, where you have full control over your WordPress environment:

 ![alt tag](wp4.png)
 ___

 **Step 3: **
 Let's do some customization.
 Want to install a new theme?
-On the left menu bar, click **Appearance** then **Add New Theme**.
+On the left menu bar, click **Appearance**, then **Add New Theme**.
 When prompted for connection information, enter this:

 ```
 Hostname: localhost